OpenBMB/MiniCPM-V/README.md

 ## News <!-- omit in toc -->

-* [2024.05.24] MiniCPM-Llama3-V 2.5 supports [llama.cpp](#inference-with-llamacpp) now, providing a smooth inference of 6-8 tokens/s on mobile phones.
+* [2024.05.24] We release the [MiniCPM-Llama3-V 2.5 gguf](https://huggingface.co/openbmb/MiniCPM-Llama3-V-2_5-gguf), which supports [llama.cpp](#inference-with-llamacpp) inference and provides a 6~8 token/s smooth decoding on mobile phones.
 Try it now!
 * [2024.05.23] 🔍 We've released a comprehensive comparison between Phi-3-vision-128k-instruct and MiniCPM-Llama3-V 2.5, including benchmarks evaluations, and multilingual capabilities 🌟📊🌍.
 Click [here](./docs/compare_with_phi-3_vision.md) to view more details.
 * [2024.05.20] We open-soure MiniCPM-Llama3-V 2.5, it has improved OCR capability and supports 30+ languages, representing the first end-side MLLM achieving GPT-4V level performance!
 We provide [efficient inference](#deployment-on-mobile-phone) and [simple fine-tuning](./finetune/readme.md).
 Try it now!
 * [2024.04.23] MiniCPM-V-2.0 supports vLLM now!
 Click [here](#vllm) to view more details.